jgoco/COVID-Booking/README.md

 ### Unit 5: Release Engineering

-- Application deployed using Heroku
+- Application deployed originally using Heroku, but moved to Render
 - Enabled automatic deployment of production branch

 ## Above and Beyond Functionality